Bazaar, Kansas

 The Bazaar School House and cemetery are located alongside the west side of Kansas Highway 177.
 The town of Bazaar is located about a half-mile east of the school on Sharps Creek Road.

 Highway 177 in this area is the Flint Hills National Scenic Byway.
 Traveling north from Bazaar, visitors can see the Tallgrass Prairie National Preserve with its limestone mansion, Fox Creek Schoolhouse, and barn.
-In Cottonwood Falls, is the site of the Chase County Courthouse, in operation since 1873.
+Cottonwood Falls is the site of the Chase County Courthouse, in operation since 1873.
 Continuing north is the town of Council Grove with its many Santa Fe Trail Historic sites.

-© Kathy Alexander/Legends of Kansas, updated August 2022.
+©Kathy Alexander/Legends of Kansas, updated May 2026.

 Also See: